-What if I find out about this event next March and want to be certified?
+What if I find out about this event in March and want to join in?

-We record all of the speakers, so you can still be certified if you watch the recordings!
+We record all of the speakers, so you can still join us!

-Do I have to attend a volunteer event?
+Do I have to attend the field trips?

 We hope to provide options all over the region, to include Seattle, Anacortes, and San Juan Islands.

-What if I am not near any volunteer events?
+What if I am not local and cannot attend any field trip events?

-Email us and we will help figure out another solution such as volunteering for an environmental event in your local area.
+We encourage volunteering for an environmental event in your local area!

 Do I have to pay an additional fee for the boat trip?